As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Agate

-There are many different kinds of agate, a form of chalcedony, characterized by a waxy luster and banding.
-Carnelian agate is the name given to chalcedony that is a translucent orange-red or brown.
-Rockhounds around America prize Montana agate for the beauty of its designs and its hardness.
+There are many different kinds of agate, a form of chalcedony characterized by a waxy luster and banding.
+Carnelian agate is the name given to chalcedony, which is translucent orange-red or brown.
+Rockhounds around America prize Montana agate for its designs’ beauty and hardness.

 When river hunting for agates, look for areas where the water has exposed low gravel bars.
 Lake Superior agates have been found in deposits in the Mississippi River.